PhilipClarke1/Comp_Org_and_Architecture/readme.md

 # CMS 230
-A collection of my work in Computer Orgaization and Architecture
+A collection of my work from Computer Orgaization and Architecture